-- Submitting a completed Request for Course Withdrawal Exception form (LINK), which is available online or from the Dean of Students Office, together with required documentation substantiating the extreme life circumstance that prevents the completion of a semester to the Dean of Students Office.
+- Submit a completed Course Withdrawal Exception form with required documentation substantiating the extreme life circumstance that prevents the completion of a semester to the Dean of Students Office.

 - Once these materials are submitted, a student may be required to meet with a member of the Dean of Students’ staff.

 - The Dean of Students Office will send a completed form to the instructor(s) informing them that the student’s request for withdrawal due to extenuating life circumstances has been verified.